 Use our form to tell us what you’re seeing and where.

-Control includes cutting or mowing before plants flower to prevent seed production.
-Common bugloss also has a deep taproot to remove to prevent re-establishment, and plants and all plant parts should be bagged, removed from the site, and burned.
+Cutting or mowing plants before they flower is key to prevent seed production.
+Plants and all plant parts should be bagged, removed from the site, and burned.
 Monitor disturbed sites, especially on sandy or gravelly areas, for new outbreaks.
 Please take care to clean equipment, vehicles, and footwear before leaving an infested area.